top of page

 WHAT ARE THE MOST POPULAR NEIGHBORHOODS IN GUADALAJARA FOR EXPATS?

-The most popular areas in Guadalajara/Zapopan for expats (in no particular order) are: Providencia, Country Club, Colonia Americana, Ladron de Guevara, Santa Tere, Chapalita, Puerto de Hierro, La Estancia, Bugambilias, Valle Real, Plaza del Sol, Jardines del Bosque, Monraz, La Minerva and Vallarta Norte.
-Read our blog for more details.
+Popular areas for expats in Guadalajara/Zapopan (each with a different lifestyle) include: Providencia, Country Club, Colonia Americana, Ladrón de Guevara, Santa Tere, Chapalita, Puerto de Hierro, La Estancia, Bugambilias, Valle Real, Plaza del Sol, Jardines del Bosque, Monraz, La Minerva, and Vallarta Norte.

 DO YOU CHARGE FOR YOUR SERVICES?